vvv-school/assignment_yarp-find-rgb/README.md

 We ask you to **design a simple test** to check all these functionalities.

-- The robot stands in its wonderful world and a colorful ball appears next to it :sparkles:.
+- The robot stands in its wonderful world and a colorful ball pops up next to it :sparkles:.
 - We want to test the robot cameras, by checking  if they are able to **detect the correct ball color**.
-- However, the ball is not in front of the robot view (:smiling_imp:).
-Look for the ball while moving the robot head, until the robot can stare into this wonderful ball!
-In this way, we can check also if the neck is working.
+- However, the ball is not located in front of the robot view (:smiling_imp:).
+Look for the ball while moving the robot head, until the robot can stare at this wonderful ball!
+This way, we can check also if the neck is working.

 In practice, the test should be designed like that: